 Let's go back to the beginning, then.
 In 2007, when the 14-year-old Paul Pogba had just joined Le Havre, Florentin and Mathias were ahead of him on their way to Celta Vigo.
 The Galicians had a French sporting director, and the twins were handed an opportunity they couldn't miss.
 Florentin spent two years in Spain and vastly improved his technical skills, but the contract offered by Celta wasn't to his liking.
 He went back to his homeland, signing for Sedan – though not without some rather unorthodox help from Paul.

-Landry Chauvin, who coached Sedan back then, acquired a center-back called Arthur Sorin, whose brother Eliott played with Paul in the under-17 national team.
+Landry Chauvin, who coached Sedan back then, acquired a centre-back called Arthur Sorin, whose brother Eliott played with Paul in the under-17 national team.
 That’s how the club became aware of Florentin and invited him for a trial, where he impressed with his physical qualities and positive character.
 The rest is history.

 In 2012, just as Paul controversially left Manchester United for Juventus, Florentin made a very big move of his own.
 His efforts at Sedan hadn't gone unnoticed by the first division scouts, and Saint-Etienne coach Christophe Galtier personally convinced him to sign.
 Florentin is a die-hard Arsenal fan, and his biggest dream has always been to play for the Gunners – or another Premier League club at very least – but joining the record 10-time French champions was a huge step forward for the defender.

 It wasn't easy, and he spent the first year (2012/13) back on loan at Sedan.
 Even when he returned, Pogba was forced to bide his time on the bench as a bit-part player for the next two seasons at the Stade Geoffroy-Guichard, but his attitude was never questioned – and eventually he got his rewards.